Lost Shawls and Pig Spleens

 By Ronald J. Vossler, free-lance writer Germans from Russia Heritage Collection, North Dakota State University Libraries, Fargo, North Dakota, 2002, illustrated by Andrea Trenbeath and Joshua Vossler, 131 pages, Softcover

-$25.00
+Old price: $25.00

-The Germans from Russia Heritage Collection is pleased to announce publication of Lost Shawls and Pig Spleens: Folklore, Anecdotes, and Humor of the Germans from Russia in the Dakotas by Ronald J. Vossler, free-lance writer, University of North Dakota, Grand Forks.
+The Germans from Russia Heritage Collection is pleased to announce publication of Lost Shawls and Pig Spleens: Folklore, Anecdotes, and Humor of the Germans from Russia in the Dakotas by Ronald J. Vossler, freelance writer, University of North Dakota, Grand Forks.

 This book, Vossler's fifth, is as he states in his "Author's Introduction" a companion book to his earlier collection, Not Until the Combine is Paid and Other Jokes from the Oral Traditions of the Germans from Russia in the Dakotas, though, as the sub-title indicates, it contains not only humor, but also folklore and other various anecdotes about North Dakota's most numerous ethnic group.